NiranjanAgaram/niranjanagaram/readme.md

 •Domain experience in Retail and Health Care.

-- 🔭 I’m currently working on [Digital & Advanced Analytics](https://www.course5i.com/)
+- 🔭 I’m currently working on Building Data solutions.

 - 🌱 I’m currently learning **How to make a use of Tech for the human betterment.**